planetfederal/workshops/tutorials/osm-routing/src/index.rst

   SELECT pgr_createTopology('edges_noded', 1);

-Because `pgr_nodeNetwork` does not copy all the attribute information from the original table to the new noded table, so we have to move the name, `highway` (which we will rename `type` to better reflect the meaning), `oneway` and `surface` columns over ourselves.
+Because `pgr_nodeNetwork` does not copy all the attribute information from the original table to the new noded table, we have to move the name, `highway` (which we will rename `type` to better reflect the meaning), `oneway` and `surface` columns over ourselves.

 First add the new columns.